Introduction to Anderson t-motives: a survey

-Let $\g P$ be a prime of $\n F_q[\th]$ and $M$ an Anderson t-motive such that all entries of $A_i$ from (5.9) belong to $\n F_q[\th]$ and are $\g P$-integer.
-Let us consider the equation obtained from (5.9) by reduction of all entries of $A_i$ modulo $\g P$.
-The obtained object is called the reduction of $M$ modulo $\g P$.
-See [G], (4.10) for the details, the notion of a good reduction, of an ordinary reduction etc. Roughly speaking, $M$ has a good reduction at $\g P$ if the mayor coefficient of (5.9) "does not loose its rank" after reduction (i.e. the reduced t-motive has the same $r$ as $M$ itself).
+{\bf 7.17.
+Reductions.} Recall that $\g p=\sum_{i=0}^dc_iT^i\in \n F_q[T]$.
+We consider $\g p_\th:=\sum_{i=0}^dc_i\th^i\in \n F_q[\th]$.
+Let $M$ be an Anderson t-motive such that all entries of $A_i$ from (5.9) belong to $\n F_q(\th)$ and are $\g p_\th$-integer.
+Let us consider the equation obtained from (5.9) by reduction of all entries of $A_i$ modulo $\g p_\th$.
+The obtained object is called the reduction of $M$ modulo $\g p$, it is denoted by $\tilde M_\g p$.
+See [G96], (4.10) for the details.
+Roughly speaking, $M$ has a good reduction at $\g p$ if the mayor coefficient of (5.9) "does not loose its rank" after reduction (i.e. the reduced t-motive has the same $r$ as $M$ itself).

-To understand a notion of ordinary reduction we consider the action of $\iota^{-1}(\g P)$ on $\p^n$ defined in Section 6, where $\g P$ is considered as an element of $\n F_q[\th]$ and $\iota: \n F_q[T]\to \n F_q[\th]$ is from 6.1a, i.e. $\iota(T)=\th$.
-For example, if $\g P=\th$ then this action is defined by (6.2).
-We consider the minor coefficient of the formula of this action; it is $\g P I_n +$ a nilpotent operator.
-Hence, its reduction at $\g P$ is nilpotent.
-Roughly speaking, a good reduction of $M$ is ordinary if only this minor coefficient becomes nilpotent after the reduction, i.e. the next coefficient "does not loose its rank" after reduction.
-We do not give here an exact definition.